 \section{Numerical simulations and real data examples}

 In this section we provide extensive numerical simulations, both on synthetic and real data, to compare the efficiency of the classical and mixture estimators.
-We also include the Pareto-smoothed importance sampling (PSIS) estimator of \cite{vehtari2016} in the comparison, which is the default methodology implemented in the popular \emph{loo} R package \citep{loo_package} for Bayesian LOO-CV calculations.
-PSIS estimators are a modification of classical posterior estimators $\hat{\mu}_i^{(post)}$, where the importance weights are regularised to alleviate potential instability due to heavy-tail weight distributions.
+We also include PSIS estimators \citep{vehtari2016} in the comparison, which is the default methodology implemented in the Bayesian LOO-CV R package \emph{loo} \citep{loo_package}.

-We test the above estimators in challenging cases where the difficulty in computing the LOO predictive probabilities $\{p(y_i|y_{-i})\}_{i=1}^n$ arises mostly from two sources: (a) high-dimensionality of the parameter space and (b) presence of observations that are not well fit by the model or more generally presence of model misspecification.
-We test (a) mainly by considering large $p$ scenarios and (b) by considering real datasets with (either known or potential) observations not well fit by the model.
-The results suggest that the mixture estimator dominates the classical and PSIS ones and, in line with the theoretical results of Section \ref{sec:theory}, that the magnitude of the improvement increases with the dimensionality of problem, while also being potentially large for low dimensional problems with highly influential observations.
-In Section \ref{sec:alternatives} we consider also comparisons to the methodologies in \citet{alqallaf2001cross} and \citet{bornn2010efficient}.
+We test the above estimators in challenging cases where difficulty in computing LOO predictive probabilities arises mostly from two sources: (a) high-dimensionality of the parameter space and (b) model misspecification and presence of observations that are not well fit by the model.
+We test (a) by considering large $p$ scenarios and (b) by considering real datasets with either known or potential observations not well fit by the model.
+The results suggest that mixture estimators dominates classical and PSIS ones and, in line with the theoretical results of Section \ref{sec:theory}, that the magnitude of the improvement increases with the dimensionality of problem, while also being potentially large for low dimensional problems with highly influential observations (see e.g.\ the examples in Section \ref{sec:leuk_stack} of the Supplement).